m5ka/maria.town/_pages/conlangs.md

 ## graveyard
 in probably typical conlanger fashion, behind the above neat little listing stands a colossal graveyard of discarded conlangs. these are a few of the ex-langs that stick in my mind still

-* riyan ─ one of my oldest langs, aka psuedo-celtic mess
 * áucist ─ my first attempt at a polysynthetic lang
 * nkim coʻ ─ minimalist village language